-With years of experience, and a knowledgeable staff, the CIE Study Abroad Office is your partner in making your study abroad program a reality.
-What follows is a collection of guidelines, resources and timelines for you to use in the development of your program.
+With years of experience and knowledgeable staff, the CIE Study Abroad Office is your partner in making your study abroad program a reality.
+What follows is a collection of guidelines, resources, and timelines for you to use in the development of your program.

 For those already done with the program development piece, you can skip to the forms and submission details section.